samdoesnerdstuff/lambda/README.md

 Lambda also plans on having an FFI for C libraries, immediately opening up a **vast library** of software from all corners of the programming space.

 Lambda also has a simple, but powerful buildsystem.
 Much like other compiler projects before it, Lambda is purely CLI and is planned on having a vast array of build flags, optimizations, inclusions, everything a developer would need.

+## Who is Lambda *for?*

+Lambda is for the developer who just wants a language that's very fast to write, can handle its own memory and just *works* for general purpose development.
+Lambda was not designed with one specific paradigm in mind 24/7, it was designed to be a strongly typed language that almost anybody can pick up and learn in a few weeks, like Python!

 ## Getting Started